rytis/rytis.github.com/_posts/2012-04-05-setting-up-foreman-on-centosrhel-57-part-2.md

 The source of this script can be found on [Foreman Github repository](https://raw.github.com/theforeman/puppet-foreman/master/templates/foreman-report.rb.erb), so check for an updated version.

-Add the following code the a file called `/usr/lib/ruby/site_ruby/1.8/puppet/reports/foreman.rb`.
+Add the following code to a file called `/usr/lib/ruby/site_ruby/1.8/puppet/reports/foreman.rb`.
 You will have to create this file, as it wouldn't exist:

 {% highlight ruby %}